-Children with intellectual disabilities struggle in learning both academic and daily living skills, as well as appropriate social behavior.
+Children with intellectual disabilities struggle in learning academic and daily living skills, as well as appropriate social behavior.
 They require a great deal of support to achieve what their age level peers will accomplish with ease.
 They also struggle with communication, and may be delayed in learning to talk, sit-up, and walk.
-However, although their development is delayed, they can learn both academic and daily living skills, but at a much slower pace.
+However, although their development is delayed, they can learn and will learn, but at a slower pace.
 Children with intellectual disabilities, depending on the level of severity, will achieve many of the typical developmental milestones, but not at the typical pace.

 Intellectual disability (formerly known as mental retardation) is a disability that causes significant limitations in both intellect and adaptive behavior, which is practical daily living skills.
 According to the federal definition in Individuals with Disabilities Education Act (2004), this disability originates before the age of 18 and includes:

 - Intellectual functioning=mental capacity, intelligence, learning, reasoning, problem solving; typically measured by an intelligence test resulting in an IQ of 70 (sometimes 75 depending on the State you live in) or below

 - Adaptive behavior=collection of conceptual (literacy, mathematics, self-direction), social, and practical skills that are learned and performed by people in their everyday lives.